aspose-page/Aspose.Page-Products/page/net/viewer/xps/_index.md

 {{% blocks/products/pf/agp/content h2="How to View XPS File Using C#" %}}

- In order to view XPS file, weвЂ™ll use
+ In order to view XPS file, we’ll use
  [Aspose.Page for .NET](https://products.aspose.com/page/net)
  API which is a feature-rich, powerful and easy to use API for C# platform to be used with any Viewer.
 Open [NuGet](https://www.nuget.org/packages/aspose.page)